A confidential, 24-hour hotline.

 Volunteers field calls through our 24-hour hotline for support, information, and referrals.Volunteers are also trained to meet the emotional needs of the caller through crisis intervention.
 Volunteers accompany survivors and their loved ones in person at Robert Wood Johnson University Hospital at Somerset and/or local police departments.

 Volunteers must complete a 40-hour training prior to actively taking shifts and fielding calls and requests for accompaniments with survivors.
 The training is held over the course of approximately 12 weeks.
-Sessions are held in the evenings during the week.
-All training sessions are held in Somerville, NJ.
+All training sessions are held in Somerville, NJ in the evenings during the week.
 Trainings are typically held twice annually.
-The next CSVA Training will be held Tuesday evenings from September 19th to December 19th, 2017 from 6:00 – 8:30 pm.
-Deadline to submit an application to participate in the CSVA Training is August 25, 2017.
-If interested in becoming an advocate, please contact Christie Howley at email@example.com or 908-526-2335, ext.
+The next CSVA Training will begin Thursday, September 13, 2018.
+Deadline to submit an application to participate in the CSVA Training is September 12, 2018.
+If interested in becoming an advocate, please contact Julie Krupinski at 908-526-2335, ext.
 124 or firstname.lastname@example.org.

 Commitment of Time

-Once training has been completed, volunteers are asked to commit themselves least one year of service, which includes taking one shift per month.
+Once training has been completed, volunteers are asked to commit themselves to least one year of service, which includes taking one shift per month.
 Shifts take the form of a primary weeknight, primary weekend, or backup shift.

 Our volunteer advocates say…